eight04/rollup-plugin-iife/README.md

 Changelog
 ---------

+* 0.7.0 (Oct 20, 2022)

+  - Breaking: bump to rollup@3.
+  - Change: throw an error if `output.dir` is not defined.

 * 0.6.0 (Feb 11, 2022)

   - Add: handle `import.meta.url`.
 The plugin also throws and error if it sees unconverted `import.meta`.